ngtvspc/femto8/README.md

 ## Feature Wishlist
+- pretty printer for tables
+- add some configurable logging capability and stack printing, the user flow should be:
+  - set trace
+  - (optionally ask for logged stack)
+  - log values of variables
 - a way to inspect local variables would be stellar
   - (already attempted to read program memory via peek, seem unable to access variable contents via peek)
 - a way to switch to the interpreter and actually evaluate lua